 The NIHR HPRU Development Award in Environmental Exposures and Health at University of Leicester focuses on health effects from exposures in the built environment.

-There are five NIHR Blood and Transplant Research Units (BTRUs) across England.
+There are currently six NIHR Blood and Transplant Research Units (BTRUs) in operation across England.
 The units are partnerships between universities and NHS Blood and Transplant.
 They undertake research to improve the supply of blood, blood products, stem cells, tissues, and organs for transplantation.

 The BTRUs have developed many scientific advances leading to patient benefits,for example: